horselord-joe-8053/ultra-fru-genai-analytics/README_INFRA.md

 - Outputs
 - Security considerations

-See individual module directories for details.
+See individual module directories in `infra/terraform/modules/` for details.

+---

 ## Environment-Specific Configuration